zhonyu555/PrusaSlicer/README.md

 All user facing code is written in C++, and some legacy code as well as unit tests are written in Perl.
-Perl is not required for either development or use of PrusaSlicer.
+Perl is not required for either development or use of SliCR-3D V2.

 The slicing core is the `libslic3r` library, which can be built and used in a standalone way.
 The command line interface is a thin wrapper over `libslic3r`.

-### What are PrusaSlicer's main features?
+### What are SliCR-3D V2's main features?

 Key features are: